skupperproject/skupper-website/input/start/index.md

 Our simple HTTP application has two services.
 We deployed each service to a different Kubernetes cluster.

-Ordinarily, a multic-cluster deployment of this sort means that the services have no way to communicate unless they are exposed to the public internet.
+Ordinarily, a multi-cluster deployment of this sort means that the services have no way to communicate unless they are exposed to the public internet.